Canada–United States border: Practical exclaves of the United States

 Alaska is a non-contiguous U.S. state bounded by the Bering Sea; the Arctic and Pacific oceans; and Canada's British Columbia and Yukon Territory.
 Additionally, because of the terrain, several municipalities in southeast Alaska (the "Panhandle") are inaccessible by road, except via Canada.
 Specifically, the town of Hyder, Alaska, is accessible only through Stewart, British Columbia, or by floatplane.
-Moreover, Haines and Skagway are accessible by road only through Canada, although there are car ferries which connect them to other Alaskan places.
+Moreover, Haines and Skagway are accessible by road only through Canada, although there are car ferries that connect them to other Alaskan places.

-Point Roberts, Washington is bounded by British Columbia, the Strait of Georgia, and Boundary Bay.
+Point Roberts, Washington, is bounded by British Columbia, the Strait of Georgia, and Boundary Bay.

 In Minnesota, Elm Point, two small pieces of land to its west (Buffalo Bay Point), and the Northwest Angle are bounded by the province of Manitoba and Lake of the Woods.

 In Vermont, the Alburgh Tongue, as well as Province Point, which is the small end of a peninsula east of Alburgh, are bounded by Quebec and Lake Champlain.

 Split features

 Between Quebec and Vermont, Province Island is a piece of land that primarily lies in Canada, though a small portion of the island is situated in the U.S. state, lying south of the 45th parallel with a border vista marking the international boundary.

-Canusa Street in Beebe Plain, VT is the only portion of the Canada–United States border split down the middle of a street.
+Canusa Street in Beebe Plain, Vermont, is the only place where the border lies in the middle of a street.

 Between North Dakota and Manitoba, the international border splits a peninsula within a lake on the border of Rolette County, North Dakota, and the Wakopa Wildlife Management Area, MB.
 Likewise, Lake Metigoshe, lying in the Township of Roland, borders the municipality of Winchester, Manitoba.
 The border splits a shoreline, putting Canadian cabins on one side and the beach and boat docks for those cabins on the U.S. side, while land access is only through Canada.